 I get so lost in daydreaming that when I get out of my daze, I realize that I’ve spilled tea on the book.
 I begin to rush to the kitchen to get some paper towels but after two steps, I feel lightheaded.
 Like I got up too fast but when I try to sit back onto my bed, I stumble and fall onto the floor with my body feeling hot and my muscles tight.
 Within seconds, I’m lying on the floor in fetal position panting and sweating.
 Too dazed from the pain, I realize too late that my necklace is glowing bright yellow.
 I felt a strong gust of wind just before I went out of consciousness.

-I wake with a start, disoriented from what ever happened the night before.
+I wake with a start, disoriented from whatever happened the night before.
 It took a moment to realize that I wasn’t looking at my room.
 That I’m not lying on the floor of my bedroom, where I passed out but on dirt.
-I get up quickly still analysing my surroundings.
-Did I sleep walk to a park?
+I get up quickly still analyzing my surroundings.
+Did I sleepwalk to a park?
 I couldn’t have, right?
 It took a moment to realize how strange the plants looked.
 One plant looks like a huge butterfly.
 It was as big as me and flaming red.
 Another plant looks like a man-eating sunflower.
-Most of the plant life here were still green but looked more alive.
-Patches of grass change colors as they swayed in breeze.
+Most of the plant life there was still green but looked more alive.
+Patches of grass change colors as they swayed in the breeze.
 Trees so tall it looks like they reach the sky.
 Neon green poppies, chartreuse roses.
 Dandelions electric blue and as big as an umbrella were twirling in the air.

-I’m still writing and editing and building ti=his story.
+I’m still writing and editing and building to this story.
 It’s just what I’ve got so far.
 All y’all get were the pieces.
 Lol.
 I can’t wait to sit down and write and edit!

 See Y’all Monday.
 I hope you all have a great weekend.
 Mine is gonna be so great!